irregular-rhomboid/irregular-rhomboid.github.io/_posts/2022-12-27-math-is-a-language.md

 The point of these examples is to insist on the fact that **applying mathematics is a two-step process**.
 The first is **recognizing an abstract pattern** that can be described using mathematical language.
 The second is **using the tools from that language** to gain insight into what you're trying to model.

 The first step is often neglected, but it's arguably *the most important part*.
 Einstein is considered a genius in part *simply because of the idea* to use Riemannian Geometry to describe the universe[^relativity].
-The most successful applications of mathematics start with someone recognizing in the wild a pattern they've before in another context.
+The most successful applications of mathematics start with someone recognizing in the wild a pattern they've encountered before in another context.

 [^relativity]: The idea to use Riemannian geometry was suggested to him by one of his mathematician friends, but don't let that diminish Einstein in your mind.